Osbaldwick: History

 It is mentioned three times in the Domesday Book as Osboldewic.
 It is named after Osbald, an earl in the kingdom of Northumbria.
 At that time the manor was assessed with the city of York and the lands held by the Church of St Peter, York.
 It was the first Norman Archbishop of York that created the office of Prebend of Osbaldwick.
 The earliest mention of an incumbent of this office was of Richard le Brun in 1270.
 The office was de facto lord of the manor of the village.
 In 1852, the Church was allowed to sell off land and Osbaldwick Manor was sold to a Thomas Samuel Watkinson, later the Lord Mayor of York.

 The village was historically part of the North Riding of Yorkshire until 1974.
 It was then a part of the district of Ryedale in North Yorkshire from 1974 until 1996.
 Since 1996 it has been part of the City of York unitary authority.

 Governance

 The village is within the York Outer UK Parliament constituency.
-It is also a ward of the same name within York Unitary Authority.
+It is also part of the Osbaldwick and Derwent Ward within York Unitary Authority.